 Sustainable collections from fast fashion giants such as Zara, H&M, and C&A remain a minority, according to the recent post-COVID-19 survey from Lectra and Retviews.

-Fashion is the second-largest polluter globally.
+Fashion is one of the largest polluters globally.
 It creates enormous amounts of waste, pollution, and greenhouse gases every year.
 It's also responsible for unfair working conditions, huge deforestation, and destruction of ecosystems.

 Luckily, conscious consumerism is rising.
 More and more people demand sustainable products and ethical manufacturing.
 It's time for large fashion brands and retailers to take massive action to reduce their environmental and social impacts.